adammj/ecg-sleep-staging/README.md

 1. **benchmark_dataset**
    - `main_sets.xlsx` contains the listing for the train, validation, and testing sets
    - `heldout_set.xlsx` contains the listing for the held-out study

 ---

+## Loss function

+A new Cohen's-kappa-correlated loss function was designed for this work, which is included in the self-contained model folders.
+However, its main repository (with looser licensing) is <https://github.com/adammj/loss-functions>.

+---